 (a) Is the project a new development?
-If "NO", explain: YES NO The proposed project involves the development of a new water division structure, pipelin crossing structure. e and river s It is also proposed that the existing canal down-stream be rehabilitated.
+If "NO", explain:

+The proposed project involves the development of a new weir with water division structure, pipeline and river crossing structure.
+It is also proposed that the existing weir down-stream be rehabilitated.